Selindek/spring-data-jpa-acl/acl/README.md

 	...
 	}

-The AcPermissionEvaluator check whether the current authentication has 'execute' permission to the given script object.
+The AcPermissionEvaluator checks whether the current authentication has 'execute' permission to the given script object.
 You can also use this new permission in any of the Acl annotations.
 If you use 'all' in any of the annotations that will automatically grant this new custom permission too.

 ## Special methods

-AS it was mentioned above you have to extend the AclJpaRepository interface instead of the JpaRepository when you create your own repositories.
+AS it was mentioned earlier, you have to extend the AclJpaRepository interface instead of the JpaRepository when you create your own repositories.
 This new interface defines a few extra methods:

 	<S extends T> S saveWithoutPermissionCheck(S entity);
 	void deleteWithoutPermissionCheck(T entity);